|

 it is in the US, but here we have some more networking or development

-advice would you give others who want to start a zine?
+;-) to do.
+What advice would you give others who want to start a zine?
+Hell,

 I don't know.
 The old "Just do it" (yikes) I guess.
 Write